bonfire-networks/ecto_sparkles/README.md

   |> Repo.all()
 ```

-## Example using JoinPreload
+## Example using join_preload

-With `JoinPreload`, you can accomplish this with just one line of code.
+With `join_preload`, you can accomplish this with just one line of code.

 ```
   query